lucprz/lucjourney-app/README.md

 # lucjourney-app

-Just a clone of AI image generator
+Just a clone of AI image generator.
+Feel free to check it!